noteed/nix-notes/README.md

 tutorial about Nix and NixOS.
 Indeed, the following table of content is generated with `git log --reverse`!

+If you have never used Nix before, you may want to start with the [Introduction to Nix](site/intro/index.md), although starting directly below should be more fun.

 ## Bleeding edge